A Vintage Pinhole Camera

 Personalized Pinhole Stamps

 In Norway, as in some other countries, you can make personalized postage stamps.
-Since 2006 I have made a number of stamps of pinhole photographs.
+Since 2006 I have made a number of stamps with pinhole photographs.
 Here are a few of my stamps: